SmileiPIC/tutorials/advanced_wakefield_electron_beam.rst

 where :math:`\rho` is the deposited charge density and :math:`\rho_0` is the density at the initial state (the charge density of the electron layer).
 In other words,  :math:`\nabla\cdot\mathbf{E}=\rho-\rho_0` for all the simulation.
-Since at the initial state there was a layer of electrons with density :math:`\rho_0`, all the system will evolve as if there was also a layer of ions with density :math:`-\rho_0`, without having a real ion ``Species``.
+Since at the initial state there consisted in a layer of electrons with density :math:`\rho_0`, all the system will evolve as if there was also a layer of ions with density :math:`-\rho_0`, without having a real ion ``Species``.